herrickfung/midb_data_code/README.md

 Full paper available on bioRxiv.

 This project is also presented at NeurIPS 2025 UniReps & Data on the Brain & Mind workshops.
-Earlier version paper is available [here](https://www.biorxiv.org/content/10.1101/2025.10.25.684448v1.abstract).
+Earlier version of the paper is available [here](https://www.biorxiv.org/content/10.1101/2025.10.25.684448v1.abstract).

 ---